-The following table sets forth our cash and cash equivalents and capitalization as of December 31, 2020 as follows:
+The following table sets forth our cash and cash equivalents and capitalization as of March 31, 2021 as follows:

-- on an actual basis; - on a pro forma basis, giving effect to the effectiveness of our Articles of Amendment and Restatement, which occurred on January 27, 2021; - on a pro forma as adjusted basis, giving effect to (i) the effectiveness of our Articles of Amendment and Restatement, which occurred on January 27, 2021, and (ii) the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$19.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and giving effect to the use of proceeds described herein.
+- \square on an actual basis; - on an as adjusted basis, giving effect to the sale and issuance by us of shares of our common stock in this offering, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and giving effect to the use of proceeds described herein.

-Unless the context indicates otherwise, all information in this section reflects the seven-for-one stock split of our common stock, which occurred on January 25, 2021, without giving effect to the payment of cash in lieu of fractional shares in an aggregate amount of approximately 15 shares resulting from such stock split to be made to stockholders on the date of consummation of this offering.
-The pro forma as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
-The pro forma as adjusted information assumes the underwriters will not exercise their over-allotment option in this offering.
+The as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
+The as adjusted information assumes the underwriters will not exercise their over-allotment option in this offering.
 You should read this table together with "Selected Financial Data," "Use of Proceeds," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Description of Capital Stock" and our financial statements and related notes included elsewhere in this prospectus.

-As of December 31, 2020
+As of March 31, 2021

-Actual Pro Forma Pro Forma as Adjusted (1)
+Actual As Adjusted

 (in dollars except share data)

-Cash and cash equivalents \$ 9,623,820 \$ 9,623,820 \$117,661,320
+Cash and cash equivalents \$126,793,972

 Debt:

-Revolving Credit Facility - - -
+Revolving Credit Facility - -

 Stockholders' equity:

-Preferred stock, \$0.01 par value per share: 10,000 shares authorized and 125 shares of Series A Preferred Stock issued and outstanding (actual, pro forma and pro forma as adjusted) 1 1 1
+Preferred stock, \$0.01 par value per share: 10,000 shares authorized and 125 shares issued and outstanding 1 1

-Common stock: \$0.01 par value per share: 15,000,000 shares authorized, 6,179,392 shares issued and outstanding (actual); 25,000,000 shares authorized, 6,179,392 shares issued and outstanding (pro forma); 25,000,000 shares authorized, 12,429,392 shares issued and outstanding (pro forma as adjusted) 61,794 61,794 124,294
+Common stock: \$0.01 par value per share: 25,000,000 shares authorized (actual and as adjusted), 13,366,877 issued and outstanding (actual) and issued and outstanding (as adjusted).
+133,669

-Additional paid-in capital 91,068,197 91,068,197 199,043,197
+Additional paid-in capital 216,504,726

-Accumulated earnings 517,720 517,720 517,720
+Accumulated earnings (306,391) (306,391)

-Total stockholders' equity 91,647,712 91,647,712 199,685,212
+Total stockholders' equity 216,332,005

-Total Capitalization 91,647,712 91,647,712 199,685,212
+Total Capitalization \$ 216,332,005